nizcse/MoviesApp/README.md

 # Movies App

-A **React Native Expo** app created as an assignment project to fetch movies data from a public API and manage favorites.
+A **React Native Expo** app created to fetch movies data from a public API and manage favorites.

 ## Features